dfuentes87/wtcc_bot/README.md

 The bot was written in Python3 (tested on Python 3.9) for macOS and Linux distros.
 YMMV on Windows and older versions of Python3.

 The bot uses [PyCord](https://github.com/Pycord-Development/pycord) on the currently in alpha "Slash Commands" branch.

-## ToDo

-- Implement cooldown on commands (once Pycord implements it to slash commands)
-- Look into adding other features

 ## Acknowledgements and License